Papua New Guinea

 Key incentives that are available with specific application to primary production activities include:

-• Losses incurred in carrying on a primary production business can be carried forward for 20 years.
+• Losses incurred in carrying on a primary production business can be carried forward for 20 seven years.

 Tax credit for infrastructure development by agricultural, mining, petroleum, and gas companies